Dr Michelle Winslow BA (Hons) PhD

 T: +44 (0) 114 22 22077

 My research interests are palliative care and end of life issues, oral history and life story methodologies with a focus on older people, qualitative research methods, medical humanities, history of medicine.

-Oral history in palliative care; practical, theoretical and analytical approaches.
+Oral history in palliative care; inequalities in health; research skills.